newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Do You Do if You Are On Trial For a Crime in New Mexico?

-When a person is arrested for a criminal offense, what follows is a series of hearings and pre-trial processes.
+When a person is arrested for a criminal offense, a series of hearings and pre-trial processes typically follow.
 A bond hearing is set immediately after arrest.
-If the court grants bail, the accused person must attend all the hearings required by the court.
+If the court grants bail, the accused person is expected to attend all the hearings required by the court.
 Depending on the severity of the offense, persons charged with criminal offenses may face prison terms of no less than six months if convicted.
-Convictions and the concurrent sentences are delivered at trials, which may be bench or jury trials.
+Convictions and the concurrent sentences are delivered at trials, whether bench or jury.

 What Percentage of Criminal Cases Go to Trial in New Mexico?